kukkuz/spring-boot/README.md

 [![Build Status](https://travis-ci.org/kukkuz/spring-boot.svg?branch=master)](https://travis-ci.org/kukkuz/spring-boot)
 [![Coverage Status](https://coveralls.io/repos/github/kukkuz/spring-boot/badge.svg?branch=master)](https://coveralls.io/github/kukkuz/spring-boot?branch=master)

 Get started with simple demos in Spring boot.
 These demos are written in Spring Boot v2.0.2.
 Maven is the preferred build system used in the demos.
 Docker is also in the mix if you prefer it.
-I have used projectLombok's `@Data` at some places because I was too tired of seeing the getters and setters.
+Demos have been unit tested and coverage reports can be generated using Jacoco.

 ## Basic Demo